Bereavement, grief and loss can cause many different symptoms and they affect people in different ways. There's no right or wrong way to feel.

 - set small targets that you can easily achieve – don't try and do everything at once

 - focus your time and energy into helping yourself feel better – not the things you can't change

 You can find further information and support about:

 Losing someone to suicide

-The Tomorrow Project offer a variety of support to help someone manage the loss up to 1 year after the death.
+The Tomorrow Project offers a variety of support to help someone manage the loss up to one year after the death.
 There is no age restriction to access the service.
-A suicide bereavement support officer will make contact and arrange to meet face to face for on-going emotional and practical support.
+A suicide bereavement support officer will make contact and arrange to meet face to face for ongoing emotional and practical support.

 The project also provides support and information during the Inquest, and guidance and professional advice if you are concerned or caring for someone bereaved by suicide.

 People can refer themselves or can be referred by a professional by email email@example.com or leave a message on tel: 0115 88 00 280 or 01246 541935 on Monday to Friday from 9:30am to 5pm.